Brunswick Heads: History

-Originally inhabited by people of the Bundjalung nation, the Brunswick River was charted by Captain Rous in 1828.
-His visit was followed more than 20 years later by cedar cutters whose activities led to the first town in what is now Byron Shire.
-By the 1880s Brunswick Heads was a busy port with a small commercial centre.
+Originally inhabited by people of the Bundjalung nation, the Brunswick River was charted by Captain Henry Rous in 1828.
+His visit was followed more than 20 years later by cedar cutters, whose activities led to the creation of the first town in what is now Byron Shire.
+By the 1880s, Brunswick Heads was a busy port with a small commercial centre.

-The township went into decline after the construction of the railway through Mullumbimby in 1894.
-From the 1920s, however, Brunswick's popularity for family seaside holidays returned.
-Holiday cottages from that period are still in evidence throughout the town.
-The early camping grounds along the foreshores later became caravan parks.
+The town was initially proclaimed as the village of Brunswick on 20 March 1885 but the name Brunswick Heads became more commonly used and was officially changed in the NSW Government Gazette on 2 July 1971.
+The Brunswick part of the name comes from its closeness to the Brunswick River, which was named for Caroline of Brunswick.

-Poet and painter Edwin Wilson (b.
-1942) started school at Brunswick Heads, as recorded in "The Mullumbimby Kid".
+Poet and painter Edwin Wilson (1942–2022) started school at Brunswick Heads, as recorded in his 2000 autobiography The Mullumbimby Kid.

 Geography

 Brunswick Heads is a small coastal holiday village situated at the mouth of the Brunswick River.
 Torakina Beach is located within the breakwater, while a white sandy surf beach stretches to the south.
 The north bank of the river is the home to a protected rainforest and the southern bank provides a harbour and small marina for fishing boats and small craft.
-Mount Chincogan and Mount Warning are located in the area, and form a backdrop to the river that leads down from the small town of Mullumbimby.

 Despite the surrounding coastal development, Brunswick Heads has retained its traditional seaside village atmosphere.
 Timber bridges link the riverside to the river and surf beaches.